roshanmaind/digit-recognizer/README.md

 ```
 One neural network is provided in the /saved_FNN folder of 2 hidden layers of 200 and 60 neurons each having an accuracy of
 95.840004% named "mnist.fnn".
 It is the default choice of the program so if you don't specify the name of the FNN to be used,
-that is the one which will be used by the program.
+that is the one which will be used.